capiscio/capiscio-sdk-python/docs/getting-started/installation.md

 ## Install from PyPI

-The simplest way to install CapiscIO A2A Security is from PyPI:
+The simplest way to install the CapiscIO Python SDK is from PyPI:

 ```bash
 pip install capiscio-sdk